Kauai’s Largest Selection of Quilting Fabric

 The first Hawaiian quilting fabric was a cloth called kapa.
 This cloth was made by beating the bark of the wauke or mulberry tree into thin sheets.
 In the 1820’s, missionaries introduced new fabrics and sewing techniques to the Hawaiian women.
 The missionary wives also taught the Hawaiian women how to quilt, which soon replaced kapa making.
 In addition, the Hawaiians loved working with woven cloth.
 It came in an array of colors and was much more durable and easier to obtain than the kapa they had been tediously making by hand.

 Today, Hawaiian quilters prefer to use 100% cotton.
 The better quality quilting fabric that you use, the easier it will be to do needle-turn appliqué.
-A good quality cotton fabric will make smooth curves as it is turned under and also tend to fray less than a poorer quality cotton or a polyester blend fabric.
+A good quality cotton fabric will make smooth curves as it is turned under and also tends to fray less than a poorer quality cotton or a polyester blend fabric.

 Batik Quilting Fabric